hisunnymay/community/docs/reference/annotations/providerannot.md

 Allow null is a slot annotation that is turned on by default.
 Allow null is a column constraint and it means the column can be null.
 If you turn off allow null, it indicates that the column can't be null.
 To learn more about it, see [Not-Null Constraints](https://www.postgresql.org/docs/current/ddl-constraints.html#id-1.5.4.6.6).

 ### Unique
-Unique is a frame annotation used to constrain the table.
-Unique constraints ensure that the data contained in a column, or a group of columns, is unique among all the rows in the table.
+Unique is a frame annotation.
+If there is only one slot in a group of unique constraints, unique constraints ensure the data contained in the corresponding column is unique among all the rows in the table.
+If not, unique constraints make sure that the combination of values in the indicated columns is unique across the table.

-To add a set of unique constraints, in the **Annotation** field, click **Add** and select unique keys.
+To add one group of unique constraints, in the **Annotation** field, click **Add** and select unique keys.
+If there are 3 columns which should be unique individually, be sure to add 3 groups of unique constraints.

 ![unique](/images/annotation/providerannotation/unique.png)